sanfranciscoave/sanfranciscoave/content/posts/2024/2024-02-01-desk-tools.md

   - **Ball point pen**
     * Parker Jotter for everything else, it's a good pen, I love the *click* on this one.
   - **Mechanical pencil**
-    * Pentel Graphgear 1000, I've had this particular one ever since I took a drafting class in College.
+    * Pentel Graphgear 1000, I've had this particular one ever since I took a drafting class in college.
   - **Wood pencil**
     * Sometimes, you gotta go old school.
   - **Eraser**